Siryu6/sweet_i3/README.md

 NB: you can pull request if you made some improvements on scripts ;) I'll manage the conf diff !

 # TODO
-- Make a backup of previous conf files before setup
 - Conf file for recurent variables
 - Beautify scripts prompt
 - Error and exeption handeling